westoun/gospl/README.md

 # GOSPL

-This repository contains the source code to the paper _"GOSPL: An declarative problem-agnostic Programming Language for Grover Oracles"_ by Stein, Klikovits, and Wimmer from the [Institute of Business Informatics - Software Engineering](https://se.jku.at/) at the [Johannes Kepler University](https://www.jku.at/en), Linz.
+This repository contains the source code to the paper _"A Constraint-Based DSL for the Automatic Generation of Grover Oracles"_ by Stein, Klikovits, and Wimmer from the [Institute of Business Informatics - Software Engineering](https://se.jku.at/) at the [Johannes Kepler University](https://www.jku.at/en), Linz and Schenkenfelder from the [Software Competence Center Hagenberg](https://www.scch.at/).
+The `evaluation/` directory contains the code used in the evaluation section of the paper.

 ## Installation